jboonstra/biblesearch_api_docs/verses.md

 * *keyword:* the words(s) you are searching for.  **This parameter _must_ be provided.**
 * *precision:* may be "all" to return search results with all keywords or "any" to return search results where any keywords appear
 * *exclude:* any keywords that *should not* appear in the search results
+* *spelling:* may be "yes" to search for keywords like the terms you submitted if your keywords return no results
 * *version:* may be one or several of the [version][version] "version" values
 * *language:* may be one or several of [version][version] "language" values
 * *testament:* may be one or several of the [book][book] "testament" values